 For new feature film work this is not going to cause as much hassle using automated process’ because for a start you are not working against years of neglect, contrast differences between frames and thirdly the frames either side are more than likely going to be perfect – so the dustbusting procedure can certainly be a lot less demanding.

 Method 3 is slightly more controversial as the images are dustbusted after the client has signed off on the colour correction.
-In my opinion you will need to have a very close trusting working relationship with your client for this to be acceptable.
+In my opinion you will need to have a very close trusting working relationship with your client for this to be acceptable option.
 It is one thing to sign off on the colour correction but you never know how good the clean up will be after this stage.
-The client will probably not see the film again until it has hit negative and they are viewing the final print.
-If they are unhappy with the cleanliness of the master negative, you could be forced to output another, after another pass on the cleaning.
-Trust me that would not be a good position to be in and it will cost someone somewhere for the additional output stock.
+The client probably will not see the film again until it has hit negative and they are viewing the final print.
+If they are unhappy with the cleanliness of the master negative, you could be forced to output another, after yet another pass on the cleaning.
+Trust me that is not be a good position to be in and it will cost someone somewhere for the additional output stock.

 The image on the left is the scanned frame, the image on the right is the defect matte used for the dustbusting.

 Infrared enabled dust busting and scratch removal have become a reality with the extension of Digital ICE technology by Kodak added to motion picture film scanners.
 The marriage of superior hardware design with robust signal processing algorithms allows for the automatic detection and correction of a wide variety of film artefacts.
 Moreover, the software is capable of indicating, through the defect matte, those defects that are severe enough to require manual intervention.
-This will significantly reduce the costs of dustbusting and scratch removal while improving overall image quality.
+This will significantly reduce the costs of dustbusting and scratch removal while improving overall image quality